-The difference between the market value of a property and the debt owed against it is called the owner's equity.
-On a newly purchased $80,000 home with a $16,000 cash down payment, the buyer's equity is $16,000.
+Equity lending is the difference between the market value of a property and the debt owed against it is also called the owner’s equity.
+On a newly purchased $80,000 home with a $16,000 cash down payment, the buyer’s equity is $16,000.
 As the value of the property rises or falls and as the mortgage loan is paid down, equity changes.
-For example, if the value of the home rises to $90,000 and the loan is paid down to $62,000, the owner's equity will be $28,000.
+For example, if the value of the home rises to $90,000 and the loan is paid down to $62,000, the owner’s equity will be $28,000.
 If the owner pays the loan off so that there is no debt against the home, his equity will be equal to the market value of the property.

-Equity Lending To FHA Programs
+Equity Lending To FHA Loan Programs